PhilRW/blog/content/post/2019-04-16-the-great-ftth-saga.md

 # Update: Jun 27

 I received a call from Comcast today asking me to confirm the service order and installation time.
 It's scheduled for Tuesday, July 2, 1300-1500.
 She asked me if I'd be using "[my] own modem" for this service and I explained to her that it's a $10K piece of equipment so no, I would be renting theirs.

+# Update: Jun 28

+I received an email from Comcast Business with my static IP information and some basic information on what they would be providing.